How Much Money is My Amputation Lawsuit Worth?

 - Loss of quality of life.

-In amputation cases, it is important to have medical specialists help compute the cost of pain and suffering.
+With amputation lawsuits, it is important to have medical specialists help compute the cost of pain and suffering.
 How do you put a dollar amount on the loss of an arm or a leg?
 There is really no way to fully compensate someone for this loss, but under the law, there are factors that are considered when coming to an amount for purposes of a settlement.

 You lost a limb in a crash or other accident, and you have thousands in medical bills.
 If someone else was at fault, even in part, you have the right to sue for medical expenses and other damages.
 The party or parties at fault for your injuries are liable (legally responsible) for all of your medical expenses, including any of the following: